MicrosoftDocs/Viva/Viva/insights/Use/qualtrics.md

 If the organizational data in Viva Insights does not share a unique employee identifier with Qualtrics data, your manager needs to do the following to append organizational data in Viva Insights.

 1. As the Qualtrics data manager, follow the steps in [Employee Directory Tools](https://www.qualtrics.com/support/employee-experience/directories/employee-directory-tools-ex/#DownloadParticipants) to export a .csv file with employee email and ID data that is required by Viva Insights.
 2. Prepare an organizational data upload (.csv file in UTF-8 format) that maps Viva Insights data to Qualtrics data.
 See [Prepare organizational data](../setup/prepare-organizational-data.md) for more details about what's required in the upload.
-For example, the following shows how a unique identifier such as employee ID from Qualtrics can be mapped to the Viva Insights PersonID in the .csv upload file:
+For example, the following shows how a unique identifier, such as employee ID from Qualtrics can be mapped to the Viva Insights **PersonID** in the .csv upload file:

    ![Required attributes in Qualtrics upload.](../images/wpa/use/qualtrics-id-upload.png)